MultivetisMc/MultivetisMc-bot/README.md

 ### Recommanded extention in the .vscode folder for Visual Studio Code users.

-XAMPP : or higher (This program bundles Mysql and phpMyAdmin).

 ## Setting up your enviremont whitout docker

 #### After pulling the repo, install dependencies (add the '-D' argument to install dev dependencies) :